 P is for Thanksgiving PUMPKIN DESSERTS

 I'm going to be honest here, I k i i i i i nda hate pumpkin pie with my entire being.
-The only part of me that doesn't hate pumpkin pie is the part that wrote this post: read about my hatred-turned-semi-hatred on the Cook's Illustrated Pumpkin Pie post.
-This year, we're doing fruit for dessert.
-Just kidding.
-I love telling my family shit like that just to give myself negotiating leverage when it comes to green bean casserole and stuffing.
+The only part of me that doesn't hate pumpkin pie is the part that wrote this post: read about my hatred-turned-semi-hatred on the Cook's Illustrated Best Pumpkin Pie post.

-- Pumpkin Cheesecake {recipe}
+- Pumpkin Cheesecake

-- Pumpkin Spice Layer Cake with Cream Cheese Frosting and Salted Caramel {recipe}
+- Pumpkin Spice Layer Cake with Cream Cheese Frosting and Salted Caramel

-- Pumpkin Bread Pudding {recipe}
+- Pumpkin Bread Pudding

-Q is for QUINOA, RICE, and OTHER GRAINS
+Q is for Quinoa, Rice, and Other Grains

 Also, obviously, we have plain steamed rice on our table every year.

-- Quinoa Salad with Baby Kale and Roasted Mushrooms from Small Victories by Julia Turshen {recipe}
+- Quinoa Salad with Baby Kale and Roasted Mushrooms

 - Quinoa with Radicchio, Roasted Beets, Radish, and Red Onions